makaroni4/lingo-letter/README.md

 * 🇮🇹 Italian
 * 🇵🇹 Portuguese

+:warning: Lingo Email is a browser-only app.
+You'll need to set **your own OpenAI API key**.

 ## Contributing

 You're more than welcome to contribute.
 In fact, I'm really looking forward to it! :rocket: